As Above, So Below: 2020 Master of Fine Arts Thesis Exhibition

 Access limited to Tufts students, faculty, and staff with an active Tufts ID.

-Featuring the work of: Cameron Barker, Chelsea Becker, Mia Fabrizio, Billy Foshay, Elizabeth LaPides, Sally Lee, Marla McLeod, Ralph Robinson, Gil Spears, and Denise Waite
+Featuring the work of: Cameron Barker, Chelsey Becker, Mia Fabrizio, Billy Foshay, Elizabeth LaPides, Sally Lee, Marla McLeod, Ralph Robinson, Gil Spears, and Denise Waite

 As Above, So Below presents work from members of last year’s 2020 Master of Fine Arts SMFA at Tufts graduating class who, due to the pandemic, did not get the opportunity to install their work for an in-person thesis exhibition.
 For each artist, the presentation represents a capstone of two years of work in the SMFA at Tufts graduate program.